 5. 8.1.
 Definition: This contest is a speed event for radio controlled slope gliders.
-A minimum of four rounds must be flown.
-The organiser shall run as many rounds as the conditions and time permits.

 5.8.2.
 Characteristics of Radio Controlled Slope Gliders

 Paragraph B.3.1 a) of Section 4B (Builder of the Model aircraft) is not applicable to class F3F.